abaretta/Itho-WIFI-remote-Homey/README.md

 Homey generates some nice graphs in the 'Insights' interface:
 ![alt tag](https://github.com/abaretta/Itho-WIFI-remote-Homey/blob/master/Images/Insights%20-%20Homey.png)

-To be able to graph the State, I assigned each state with a number:
+To be able to graph the State, I assigned each state with a (more or less arbitrary) number:
 ![alt tag](https://github.com/abaretta/Itho-WIFI-remote-Homey/blob/master/Images/Flow%20-%20Homey%20-%20State%20-%20tracking.png)

 OTA updates work with .bin files!

 I am not a programmer!!
 Use at your own RISK!!

-https://www.maredana.nl/itho-mechanical-ventilation-with-esp8266/
+Refer to the original source of the NodeMCU Itho version: https://www.maredana.nl/itho-mechanical-ventilation-with-esp8266/